Taweria/sunnyside-agency/README.md

 # sunnyside-agency

 ## What's the project?
 **It's a website about an agency.
-Done based on a design given by my coach.**
+Done based on a design given by our coach.**

 I did this project during my training at BeCode.org.